Welcome to my website

 During 2025, I exhibited my pottery at markets across seven locations: Knowl Hill, Berks (3-5 May), St Albans (12-14 Sept), Teddington (26 Oct), West Drayton (16 Nov), Ickenham (5 Dec), Harmondsworth (7 Dec) and Northwood (13 Dec).
 I would expect to be participating at the same locations in 2026, but on slightly different dates, and perhaps with additional events.

-In Gallery 1 and Gallery 2 , you can see examples of the pottery that I shall be exhibiting at Knowl Hill Village Hall, 2-4 May.
+In Gallery 1 and Gallery 2 , you can see examples of the pottery that I recently exhibited at Knowl Hill Village Hall.

 Follow Margaret Tatton-Brown Ceramics on Instagram and Pinterest.